Also see: Women in American History.

 Margaret Sanger (1879-1966) Pioneering crusader for the legalization of birth control, she battled the nation’s government and courts to open America’s first birth control clinic, founded the Natural Birth Control League, Planned Parenthood of America, and the International Planned Parenthood Federation.

 Sedona Arabella Miller Schnebly (1877-1950) Sedona followed her husband west when their small Missouri town condemned his Presbyterian religion.
 Arriving in Arizona Territory in 1901, they planted orchards and hosted early tourists in what is now named for her, Sedona.
-AZ.
+Arizona.

 Squirrel Tooth Alice – See Mary Elizabeth “Libby” Thompson

 Belle Starr, aka: the “Outlaw Queen” (1848-1889) – Hooking up with the likes the Younger brothers and Jesse James at a young age, Starr became an outlaw herself and was the first woman to be tried for a serious crime by Judge Isaac Parker.

 Lucy Stone (1818-1893) A pioneering leader in the women suffrage movement, she founded the American Woman Suffrage Association.

 Harriet Beecher Stowe (1811-1896) - Author and poet, she wrote the biggest bestseller of the nineteenth century, Uncle Tom’s Cabin.
 The novel, which first appeared in a serialized version in National Era magazine, was the first major American work in which a black man appeared as the central hero.

 Augusta Pierce Tabor (1833-1895) – The first wife of Colorado “Silver King” Horace Tabor, Augusta was a hardy pioneer who homesteaded in Kansas before moving on to the mining camps of Colorado.
 After her husband made millions, he jilted her for Baby Doe, causing a scandal that rocked Denver society.

 Baby Doe Tabor, aka Elizabeth McCourt (1854-1935) – Marrying one of the richest men in Colorado, Baby Doe was involved in one of the country’s most famous love triangles, scandalizing the social community of Denver.

 Mary Elizabeth “Libby” Thompson (1855-1953) – One of the most popular soiled doves in Dodge City, Kansas, and other frontier cattle towns during the 1870s.
 She later became famous as Squirrel Tooth Alice, madam of a brothel in Sweetwater, Texas.